sctlcd/react-face-recognition/README.md

 ## Introduction <a name="introduction"></a>

-Creating a Rick and Morty's space journey using [React](https://reactjs.org/).
+Creating a React Face Regognition app that detects faces in your pictures using React using [React](https://reactjs.org/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).